-In ancient days, there were no Indian theatre schools, rather theatre in India began with the Rigvedic dialogue hymns during the Vedic period, and Sanskrit drama was established as a distinct art form in the last few centuries BC.
-However, during the Middle Ages, the Indian subcontinent was invaded a number of times.
+In ancient days, there were no Indian theatre schools, rather theatre in India began with the Rig Vedic dialogue hymns during the Vedic period, and Sanskrit drama was established as a distinct art form in the last few centuries BC.
+However, during the middle ages, the Indian subcontinent was invaded a number of times.
 This played a major role in determining the Indian culture and heritage.
 British India, as a colony of the British Empire, used theatre as one of its prime instrument to protest.
-To oppose, the British Government had to impose "Dramatic Performance Act" in 1876.
+To oppose, the British Government had to impose 'Dramatic Performance Act' in 1876.
 From the last half of the 19th century, Indian theatre schools experienced a boost in numbers and practice.

-Bhartendu Academy of Dramatic Arts (BNA) is another Indian theatre school at Lucknow.
+Bhartendu Academy of Dramatic Arts is an Indian theatre school at Lucknow.
 This autonomous organization works under Ministry of Culture and was established in 1975 under the auspices of Sangeet Natak Akademi (Government of Uttar Pradesh).
 Its first batch passed out in 1977; in 1977 it became autonomous and in 2008 it gained the status of a deemed university.

-India is one of the few countries, which can boast of an array of indigenous Indian theatre schools, and the varied curriculum in the Indian theatre schools amidst their myriad forms and patterns further establish this art form to illustrate the unspoken thoughts.
+India is one of the few countries, which can boast of an array of indigenous Indian theatre schools and the varied curriculum in the Indian theatre schools amidst their myriad forms and patterns further establish this art form to illustrate the unspoken thoughts.
 The journey of Indian theatre schools is long yet profuse.
 The Sanskrit drama gradually faded away leaving space to improvisations of the Indian theatre schools.